SA-1111/SA-1111/README.md

 ## Current Focus
 - What am I learning right now?
-  Working with a Client on internal tool building and Website Current self learning AI/ML and data analytics.
+  Working with a Client on internal tool building and Website \n Current self learning AI/ML and data analytics.

 - What am I experimenting with?